With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSeneca Family Of Agencies Willow Rock is a mental health facility in San Leandro, CA, located at 2050 Fairmont Drive, in the 94578 zip code.
 Seneca Family Of Agencies Willow Rock provides outpatient treatment.
-Seneca Family Of Agencies Willow Rock provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents.
-Seneca Family Of Agencies Willow Rock also supports LGBT, people with PTSD and people with trauma.
-Some other services available at Seneca Family Of Agencies Willow Rock include intensive case management, case management and suicide prevention services.
+Seneca Family Of Agencies Willow Rock provides dialectical behavior therapy, group therapy and activity therapy to children / adolescents.
+Seneca Family Of Agencies Willow Rock also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Some other services available at Seneca Family Of Agencies Willow Rock include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreSeneca Center Building Blocks is a mental health center in Oakland, California, located at 3695 High Street, 94619 zip code.
 Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks offers individual psychotherapy, group therapy and dialectical behavior therapy to children / adolescents.
+Seneca Center Building Blocks offers dialectical behavior therapy, group therapy and individual psychotherapy to children / adolescents.
 Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Seneca Center Building Blocks include case management, education services and family psychoeducation.
+More services available at Seneca Center Building Blocks include family psychoeducation, education services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.